ONSdigital/application-profile/README.md

 - Data are in silos, making it difficult to link or relate statistics from different sources.
 - The accessibility and usability of statistics varies from dataset to dataset.

-There are three main lenses for approaching statistical dissemination best practises.
-Data on the Web Best Practises, 5-Star Data, and FAIR data principles.
+There are several main lenses for approaching statistical dissemination best practises: Data on the Web Best Practises, 5-Star Data, FAIR data principles, and our personal experiences with the shortcomings of stand-alone CSV.
+Through the combination of best practise and our experiences we have come up with a coherent approach to statistical dissemination in the form of this application profile.

+_Skip the rest of this section if you just want the technical details._

 ### Data on the Web Best Practises

 The [Data on the Web Best Practices (DWBP)](https://www.w3.org/TR/dwbp/) describes recommendations for publishing data to the web.
 If followed, we can enable these benefits:

-TODO: I want to change this to Go Fair's FAIR data.

 > - **Comprehension**: humans will have a better understanding about the data structure, the data meaning, the metadata and the nature of the dataset.
 > - **Processability**: machines will be able to automatically process and manipulate the data within a dataset.